An analytic calculus for intuitionistic belief: Analyticity and corollaries

 \begin{definition} An $\mathsf{IEL}^{-}$-category is given by a bi-Cartesian closed category $\mathcal{C}$ together with a monoidal pointed endofunctor $\mathfrak{K}$ whose point $\kappa$ is monoidal. \end{definition}

 Indeed, it is proven that these structures capture our deductions in a sound and complete way \cite[§ 3.2]{brogi}.

-Considering the normalization result shown in the present paper, we see that nothing has to be tweaked from the categorical perspective: the permutation- and $\bot$-conversions that we have considered here are clearly captured by the universal property of colimits.\footnote{This is another evidence that permutations for $\vee$ and $\bot$ do not have computational relevance, as we could have already inferred from the previous results for the CPS translation.} Therefore we can state the following adequacy theorem.
+Considering the normalization result shown in the present paper, we see that, for proving soundness of this interpretation, nothing has to be tweaked from the categorical perspective: the permutation- and $\bot$-conversions that we have considered here are clearly captured by the universal property of colimits.\footnote{This is another evidence that permutations for $\vee$ and $\bot$ do not have computational relevance, as we could have already inferred from the previous results for the CPS translation.} Therefore we can state the following adequacy theorem.

-\begin{theorem}[Categorical adequacy] Given an $\mathsf{IEL}^{-}$-category $\mathcal{C}$, any two $\mathsf{IEL}^{-}$-deductions which are equal modulo full normalization are canonically interpreted as $\mathcal{C}$-arrows which are equal.
-Conversely, if the interpretation of any two $\mathsf{IEL}^{-}$-deductions is equal in all \mbox{$\mathsf{IEL}^{-}$-categories,} then the two deductions are equal modulo full normalization. \end{theorem} \begin{proof} By what we have just remarked about colimits, we can reason just as in \cite[§ 3.2]{brogi}. \end{proof}
+\begin{theorem}[Categorical soundness] Given an $\mathsf{IEL}^{-}$-category $\mathcal{C}$, any two $\mathsf{IEL}^{-}$-deductions which are equal modulo full normalization are canonically interpreted as $\mathcal{C}$-arrows which are equal. \end{theorem} \begin{proof} By what we have just remarked about colimits, we can reason just as in \cite[§ 3.2]{brogi}. \end{proof}

+For completeness, the situation is more subtle.
+It is known that the universal property of colimits imposes stronger rewritings than the usual conversions for $\bot$ and $\vee$ \cite{lambekscott}.
+This is clearly a shortcoming of the general view-point of categorical semantics for derivations in natural deduction systems, and does not depend on the behaviour of the modality we are now considering: \emph{even for the very \textsf{NJ}}, standard rewritings for absurdity and disjunction are not enough for capturing coproducts.
+At the same time, the equations imposed by the universal property of coproducts do not look appealing from a proof-theoretic perspective, but cover cases (4) of Definition~\ref{permut} and (5) of Definition~\ref{permbot}.